BoltMCP Installation Docs

 inspector.<domain>boltmcp-mcp-inspector6274

-If you've overridden any of web.baseUrl, mcpServer.baseUrl, playground.baseUrl, mcpInspector.baseUrl, or keycloak.hostname in your values, mirror those changes in your ingress.
+If you've overridden any of web.baseUrl, mcpServer.baseUrl, mcpInspector.baseUrl, or keycloak.hostname in your values, mirror those changes in your ingress.

 One NGINX-specific annotation is commonly needed: